Witiko/scm-at-arqmath3/paper/main.md

 interpolated models place more weight on text over math (β of either 0.6 or 0.7).

-## Comparison to Results from Other Teams

-Our submission the ARQMath-3 lab with hand-picked parameter values placed last in effectiveness among the teams that participated in Task 1.
-However Table 5 shows that our *Interpolated text + Tangent-L (positional `word2vec`)* model with optimized parameter values achieved better effectiveness than the best system from the DPRL team [@mansouri2022introducing] by 0.011 NDCG'.

 | Model | α | γ | NDCG' |
 |-------|---|---|-------|
 | Joint text + LaTeX (non-positional `word2vec`) | 0.6 | 5 | 0.251 |